Do You Need To File A 1099 for Your Rental Property?

 Property managers must file a 1099-MISC form for anyone they paid more than $600 to in the course of a year that is not a corporation.

-What information Do I need to file a 1099?
+What information do you need to file a 1099?

 If you have to issue and file a 1099 as a taxpayer, you will need the following information: